 Being a dog mum can be hard work, but keeping them happy and healthy is our raison d’etre.
-Watching out for unexplained symptoms is crucial, and if you’re ever worried, get them to the vet for a check up ASAP.
-Without the power of speech, your pup can’t tell you when they’re feeling under the weather or in pain, so we have to keep an eye out for these things instead.
+Watching out for unexplained symptoms is crucial.
+If you’re ever worried, get them to the vet for a checkup ASAP.
+Without the power of speech, your pup can’t tell you when they’re feeling under the weather or in pain.
+So we have to keep an eye out for these things instead.
 Here are a few symptoms that you should definitely react to.

 1. Unexplained weight loss